The Engineers

 Our Layouts

 The group is following the modular standards developed by Free-mo.org.
-All standards, including the 50 inch height, wiring, etc will be strictly adhered to in an effort to insure that these new modules will be compatible with others that are being built by clubs in other western states, and nationally.
-It is hoped that at some point in the future the Utah Free-Mo will participate with these groups in creating large layouts for significant shows and conventions.
+All standards, including the 50 inch height, wiring, etc are strictly adhered to in an effort to insure that our modules are compatible with others that are being built by clubs in other western states, and nationally.
+Our group has participated in numberous multiple-group layouts in Utah, California, Colorado, and Arizona, creating large layouts for significant shows and conventions.
 The concept behind Free Mo railroading isn't a new idea.
 The concept originated in in Europe where they have been building modular layouts using this Free modular concept for some time.

 The Layouts

 Since the layout is modular it can take on many shapes and sized to fit the space.
-Below are the diagrams of the last several shows we have attended.
-As you scroll down you can see the growth of the group as new modules have allowed us to set up more complex layouts.
+Below are the diagrams of many of the shows we have attended.
+As you scroll down you can see the growth of the group as new modules and participants from othe groups have allowed us to set up more complex layouts.

 November 2002